-If you're looking for community life, enchanting town squares and old England magic, Bicester is well worth your consideration.
+If you’re looking for community life, enchanting town squares and old England magic, Wallingford is well worth your consideration.

-Bicester is a historic market town whose attractive town houses and cobbled streets retain history and culture in equal measure.
+Picture-perfect Wallingford is a historic market town whose attractive town houses, church steeples, and cobbled streets retain history and culture in equal measure.

 The Cotswolds are a veritable British paradise at the heart of Oxfordshire.
 Ascending up from the lowlands of the Thames, the Cotswold Hills conceal emerald valleys and pretty villages made from a yellow limestone that comes from the area.